 There was a time when the thought of flying would fill me with dread.
 Not just because I would be couped up in a cramped space for hours, but also because my already dry skin, gets even drier.
 In a bid to combat this dryness, I have tried various combinations of skincare products, read up on in-flight beauty routines and checked how celebrities and dermatologists do it.
 Now, numerous flights, moisturisers, masks and oils later, I have finally narrowed down the ideal airplane beauty essentials for travel.

 When putting together my travel beauty essentials, I made sure all of the products were travel-friendly and would actually be allowed on board the flight.
-Because having them confiscated at security would have brought on the water works or my inner devi.
-I can’t be sure which one, but thankfully I didn’t have to find out.

 My in-flight beauty routine starts as soon as the seatbelt signs are off and I can open my tray table.
 None of the skincare actually goes on the tray table – only the pouch it is in – because who knows when it was last cleaned.
 First I wipe my hands thoroughly with an anti-bacterial wipe.
 I feel these work better than hand sanitisers that can cause products to pill – especially if you don’t let it dry completely on your hands first.
 With my hands free of germs I use a makeup remover wipe to cleanse my face.
 I usually don’t wear makeup when I’m going to the airport but the thought of putting skincare over a layer of dust gives me the heebie jeebies.
 So I cleanse my face.
 The Biore wipes are small and convenient to carry around, and they’re super effective for cleansing everything from full coverage foundation to stubborn mascara.